Up to 50% off sofas & mattresses — limited‑time deals.

 • Alternatives to consider

-• Article Nordby Sofa Bed: a slide-out sleeper approach with a different design aesthetic
+• Article Nordby Sofa Bed: a slide-out sleeper with a different look and feel

 • West Elm Harmony Modular Sleeper Sofa: a comfort-forward modular sleeper with a built-in mattress

-• Joybird Briar Sleeper Sofa: a style-driven sleeper option with classic tufted design cues
+• Joybird Briar Sleeper Sofa: a style-led sleeper with classic tufted details

 Pro Tips for Friheten Sleeper Sofa

-• Keep a thin mattress pad or folded quilt nearby for seam-smoothing on overnight stays.
+• Keep a thin mattress pad or folded quilt nearby if you want to smooth out seams for overnight use.

-• Store bedding in the built-in compartment in a single zip bag so it doesn’t snag when you open/close.
+• Store bedding in the built-in compartment in one zip bag so it does not snag when you open and close it.

-• For the sectional, decide chaise left/right before assembly and keep a clear pull-out path on that side.
+• For the sectional, decide chaise left or right before assembly and keep a clear pull-out path on that side.

-• Use felt pads under feet early to reduce micro-shifts when converting to bed mode.
+• Use felt pads under the feet early to cut down on small shifts during bed conversion.

-• Vacuum seams and creases weekly; that’s where crumbs and grit hide and accelerate wear.
+• Vacuum seams and creases weekly; that is where crumbs and grit build up first.

-• Rotate which seat gets “prime time” every few weeks so one cushion doesn’t take all the compression.
+• Rotate which seat gets the most use every few weeks so one spot does not take all the compression.

-• If you run hot, use breathable bedding layers and avoid thick throws directly under your body for long sits.
+• If you run hot, use breathable bedding layers and skip thick throws directly under your body for long sits.

-• With KLAGSHAMN, set a simple routine: roll the pad the same way every time to keep the cushion shape consistent.
+• With KLAGSHAMN, roll the pad the same way each time so the cushion shape stays more consistent.

 FAQs